 Whoever Bradesco’s Incoming President Will BE, He/She Will Find A Competent Ally in Luiz Carlos Trabuco

 About a week ago when former Bradesco chairman Lazaro Brandao announced his decision to vacate the position of chairman of the board, the Brazilian bank saw no one more deserving for the position than Luiz Carlos Trabuco.

 Trabuco has been the president of the giant bank for the last seven years and the vice chairman of the board for the last three years.
 Given his immense contribution to the bank over the course of the last 48 years, no one is more deserving to take over the reins from Lazaro Brandao.
 However, as a consequence of him being named the chairman of the board, a new president will have to be picked to lead the Bradesco group.

 The incoming president will become only the fifth ever president in its over seven-decade history.
 The reason Bradesco has had so few leaders despite its relatively long existence, is the fact that all of its presidents thus far have been very effective leaders thus negating the need for leadership changes midway into their tenures.
-The bank will be looking to accomplish the same with its next president and is consequently planning to pick him/her from among its current senior executives.
 Additionally, the mandate of the president will be slightly amended as he/she will no longer have a seat on the bank’s board.

 However, Bradesco’s board is not in any hurry to name a new president.
 The bank’s bylaws expressly stipulate the time during which the board should make succession decisions relating to the presidency.
 That duration puts the expected time of appointment for the next president at March 2018.
 Until then, the bank will remain in the capable hands of Luiz Carlos Trabuco, who will serve as both president and chairman of the bank.